EPA Urged to Rethink Hydrofluoric Acid Regulations in Wake of Recent Refinery Explosions

-Hydrofluoric acid, which is hydrogen fluoride dissolved in water, is used as a catalyst to boost octane in gasoline at about half of the nation’s refineries.
+Hydrofluoric acid, AKA hydrogen fluoride, is used as a catalyst to boost octane in gasoline at about half of the nation’s refineries.
 The chemical is highly toxic, however, and can cause serious injury, or even death, at a concentration of just 30 parts per million.

 In 1990, the U.S. Congress ordered the Environmental Protection Agency (EPA) to study hydrofluoric acid to identify potential risks to the public and the environment.
 Three years later, the agency reported that an accidental release could travel great distances as a dense vapor or aerosol cloud, possibly endangering the public and resulting in severe consequences.

 Yet the EPA did not recommend any legislative action at that time, asserting that existing regulations already “provide a solid framework for the prevention of accidental chemical releases and preparedness in the event that they occur.”

 EPA Urged to Review Hydrofluoric Acid Study, Explore Alternatives